ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 uint16 HpkeKdfId;  /* Defined in [HPKE] */
 ~~~

-[OPEN ISSUE: Decide whether to expand the width of the id, or support multiple
+[OPEN ISSUE: Decide whether to expand the width of the id.]

-cipher suites (a la OHTTP/ECH).]
+Aggregators SHOULD allocate distinct id values for each `HpkeConfig` in a `HpkeConfigList`.
+The RECOMMENDED strategy for generating these values is via rejection sampling, i.e., to
+randomly select an id value repeatedly until it does not match any known `HpkeConfig`.

 The client MUST abort if any of the following happen for any HPKE config
 request: